Recycling in our stores: It’s never been easier to do your part

 Have you ever all of a sudden been overcome by the urge to rid yourself of the weighted baggage of 15 years’ worth of clothing, and instead, live a minimalist lifestyle consisting of only the bare essentials?
 Because same.
 It’s time to make Marie Kondo proud by clearing out the cluttered cupboard and joining the recycled clothing revolution, thanks to the help of H&M and Zara.

 H&M will take it all – from the stained t-shirt, to the dress you wore to your ex’s stepsisters’ wedding, and even the lonely sock at the bottom of the sock drawer.
 You love and care for your garments as long as possible, and H&M will take over when they need a new life.
 The brand is on a mission to not let fashion go to waste.
-Join them by dropping your castoff clothes in the garment-collecting box in store on level 4 and be rewarded with a voucher.
+Join them by dropping your castoff clothes in the garment-collecting box in store on level 1 or 2 and be rewarded with a voucher.

 Zara want to help make it easy to extend the lifespan of your clothing.
 You can rest assured that your clothes will be donated, recycled and transformed into new fabrics, or donated in aid of non-profit organisations.
-Bring the clothes you no longer wear in store on level 4 to kill two birds with one stone – take a leaf out of Marie’s book, and do your not-so-small deed to help our planet, one garment at a time.
+Bring the clothes you no longer wear in store on level 1 or 2 to kill two birds with one stone – take a leaf out of Marie’s book, and do your not-so-small deed to help our planet, one garment at a time.

 Remember, making quality purchases is the most important first step to cutting down on clothing and product waste.